tomasz-kapela/capd-notes/installation-mac.md

-# Installation of CAPD on Mac
+# CAPD Installation on Mac

 1) Install C++ compiler from Command Line Tools (it is also shipped with XCode) by doing one of the following: